segarciat/TLPI/ch06-Processes/exercises/01-memory-segments/README.md

 /* more code */
 ```

-Since it is declared static and not otherwise initialized, it belongs
+Since it is declared `static` and not otherwise initialized, it belongs
 in the uninitialized data segment.
 As discussed in the text, when a
 program is stored on disk, it is not necessary to allocate space for
-initialized data.
+uninitialized data.
 Instead, the program records the location and size
 required for the uninitialized data, and allocates it at run time
 with 0s when the program is loaded into memory.
+Therefore, the 10MB
+array size does not factor into the size of the executable.